balakvms/Samsung-Silent-logs/README.md

       Confirm your selection and choose "Default," then press "Ok."

    f.
 Disable Flight Mode
       Once configurations are set, turn off Flight Mode in the device settings.
-Access the Dialer:
-      Open the dialer app on your device.
 ```
 ### Testing Phase